What’s On My Ballot?

 Sample ballots, which are exact images of the ballot you will vote in the election, are made available approximately 30 days prior to the election.
 All voters are mailed a sample ballot prior to the start of early voting.

-A listing of candidates and of all contests that are up for election this year can be found at the following links:
+If sample ballots are not yet available, you can see a listing of candidates and of all contests that are up for election this year below:

 Information from the Florida Bar on judges and the courts can accessed via the link below: